 The priorities for the Deputy Mayor derive from our broad goals of increasing affordable housing, increasing jobs and increasing District revenues.
 Together, they support the Mayor’s vision of Inclusive Prosperity.
-Underlying all of our work is a commitment, driven by the Mayor, to good government and transparency that mirrors.Our top priorities for this year include:
+Underlying all of our work is a commitment, driven by the Mayor, to good government and transparency.Our top priorities for this year include:

 - Increase affordable housing.
 Through partnerships with the housing production agencies (DHCD, DCHA, and DCHFA), DMPED will look to continue to produce, preserve and protect affordable housing.
 Key initiatives include the implementing Mayor’s Preservation Strike Force, including supporting DHCD in the creation of a preservation office and fund, Inclusionary Zoning reform implementation, and continued investment in affordable housing leveraging all available sources including HPTF, federal funding, and land dispositions.